Quasiconvex elastodynamics: weak-strong uniqueness for measure-valued solutions: A G rding-type inequality for quasiconvex functions

 In addition, let $\nu^F = (\nu^F_{t,x})_{(t,x)\in Q_T}$ be a family of probability measures generated by a sequence of spatial gradients $(\nabla y^k)$ such that

 and write $\nabla y = \langle\nu^F,{\rm id}\rangle$ for its centre of mass.
 Then, for almost all $t_0\in(0,T)$,

-\end{theorem}
+\end{Theorem}

-\begin{remark} \mbox{} \begin{enumerate} \item Inequality \eqref{eq:step1} can be seen as a G\aa rding type inequality for quasiconvex functions.
+\begin{remark} \begin{enumerate} \item Inequality \eqref{eq:step1bis} can be seen as a G\aa rding-type inequality for quasiconvex functions.
 In fact, it should be contrasted with \cite[Lemma 4.3]{dafermos_involutions} where a similar inequality is established in the case of (strongly) rank-one convex functions.
 The crucial difference here is that, unlike \cite{dafermos_involutions}, there is no need to assume a condition of small local oscillations.
 In \cite{dafermos_involutions}, the need for this assumption arises when `delocalising' the strong ellipticity condition, i.e. rank-one convexity, from a fixed $x\in\mathbb{R}^d$ to a cube in $\mathbb{R}^d$.
-In the present work, we also need to delocalise the strong quasiconvexity condition in the same way, however, we are able to achieve this through a result of K. Zhang \cite{Zhang92} stating that smooth extremals of strongly quasiconvex energies are minimisers wth respect to spatially localised variations, see Step 1 in the proof of Theorem \ref{theorem:2}.
+In the present work, we also need to delocalise the strong quasiconvexity condition in the same way, however, we are able to achieve this through a strategy developed by Kristensen and Campos Cordero, see \cite{JCCVMO} and also Campos Cordero and Koumatos \cite{JCCKK} using an idea of K. Zhang \cite{Zhang92} showing that smooth extremals of strongly quasiconvex energies are minimisers with respect to spatially localised variations.

-\item We point out that the assumption on the time derivative $(\partial_t \nabla y^k)$ being bounded in $L^{\infty}(0,T;H^{-1}(Q))$ is used in order to infer the strong convergence of $(y^k)$ in $L^{p}((0,T)\times Q)$ and obtain Lemma \ref{lemma:decomposition} (3) which is crucial.
+\item We point out that the assumption on the time derivative $(\partial_t \nabla y^k)$ being bounded in\\ $L^{\infty}(0,T;H^{-1}(Q))$ is used in order to infer the strong convergence of $(y^k)$ in $L^{p}((0,T)\times Q)$ and obtain Lemma \ref{lemma:decomposition} (3) which is crucial.
 Theorem \ref{theorem:2} can equivalently be stated under the assumption that $y^k\to y$ in $L^{p}((0,T)\times Q)$. \item Note the relaxed assumptions on $W$.
 In particular, there is no need to invoke the assumed growth of $D^2W$.
 This is only required in order to bound the term $\mathcal{R}$ in the proof of Theorem \ref{teo:main}.
 The same remark goes for the regularity of $W$ which may be assumed to be $C^2$ throughout Section \ref{sec:propproof}. \end{enumerate} \end{remark} We are now in a position to prove Proposition \ref{prop:main}.